Johnnypanda/udacity-build-a-portfolio-site/README.md

 ## Notes
-I decided to take the time and make the site without frameworks, in order to understand media queries better.
+1. I decided to take the time and make the site without frameworks, in order to understand media queries better.

+2. I decided wrong, cuz turned out I had to use Bootstrap or at least flexbox.